 Are you expecting a tax refund this year?
-If so, you could use it to improve your finances or boost your personal skill set.
+If so, you could use it to improve your finances, boost your personal skill set or make other meaningful improvements to your life this tax season.

-From paying down credit card debt to advancing your education, here are some smart ways to use your tax refund:
+From paying off debt to advancing your education, here are some great ideas for what to do with your tax refund:

 Pay down existing debt

 The reason is simple: the lower your principal balance, the less you pay in interest1.
-If you can make an extra payment on the principal balance using your tax refund, you’ll reduce the interest you have to pay over time2.
+If you can make an extra payment on the principal balance using your tax refund, you’ll reduce the interest you’ll pay over time2.
 The more you pay down the principal balance of an outstanding debt, the lower your monthly payments may be going forward.

 Start or build up an emergency fund